alejandrochang/StudyGuideNotes/algorithms.md

 ### Space Complexity
 How much more memory is required by doubling the problem set?

 ## RECURSION

+Recursion is sueful for tasks that can be defined in terms of similar subtasks.
+Sort, search and traversal problems often have simple recursive solutions.
+Every recursive case must lead eventually to a base case.
+Many computer architectures spend more time on call overhead than on the actual calculation.
+Iterative functions don't suffer from overhead and are frequently more efficient.

+Base Case: The subtask that it can perform without calling itself.
+Recursive Case: In which the function calls itself to perform a subtask.

 ### Recursion Tips (when implementing)